ioi-foundation/dcrypt/docs/README.md

 ## Security Considerations

-DCRYPT is designed with security as a primary concern.
+dcrypt is designed with security as a primary concern.
 Key security features include:

 -   **Constant-Time Operations**: Many cryptographic primitives are implemented to execute in time independent of secret inputs, helping to prevent timing side-channel attacks.
 Refer to `CONSTANT_TIME_POLICY.md` for details.
 -   **Secure Memory Handling**: Sensitive data like keys and intermediate cryptographic values are handled using types that ensure automatic zeroization on drop (e.g., `SecretBuffer`, `SecretVec` from the `common` crate).